Oct 09, 2024

 For example:

-Genes in Context links with .
+Genes in Context links COMP 242 - DNA with PHIL 111 - Ethics .

 All Wheaton students must complete one-two or one three-course connection.
 Students are also invited to discover their own possible linked courses and to approach the faculty and propose a Student Initiated Connection.
 In either case, the connected courses must represent different academic divisions: Arts and Humanities, Natural Sciences, and Social Sciences.